 How can I make sure I get my full security deposit back?

 The simplest way to confirm you will get your full security deposit back is to communicate with your landlord.
-Lease Agreements often specifically explain what will lead to security deposit deductions, so it may be worthwhile to review your Lease Agreement first.
-When you talk to your landlord, it may be smart to also ask when they plan to issue the payment.
+Lease Agreements often specifically explain what may lead to security deposit deductions, so it may be worthwhile to review your Lease Agreement first.
+When you talk to your landlord, also ask when they plan to issue the payment.

-Many landlords will be happy to conduct a walkthrough with you to inspect for damage before you turn in the keys.
+Many landlords may be happy to conduct a walkthrough with you to inspect for damage before you turn in the keys.
 It can help to move furniture out before the walkthrough, and have the rental as clean as possible.
 If you see damage that you can repair, you may want to repair it before the walkthrough.
-Common items that renters will fix before a walkthrough include:
+Common items that renters can fix before a walkthrough include:

 - Nail holes from hanging pictures.